radareorg/r2app/README.md

 Developers
 ----------

-To debug/develop/inspect the UI edit main.js and set `devConsole = true`
+To debug/develop/inspect the UI set the `R2APP_DEBUG=1` environment var

 Packaging
 ---------